liuyuqingNKCS/liuyuqingNKCS/README.md

 ### Hi there 👋 I’m Yuqing Liu

-- 🌱 I’m actively looking for summer intern in 2022.
+- 🌱 I’m actively looking for full time SDE position in 2023.

 - 😄 About me:
 	+ I graduated from College of Software Engineering at Nankai University in August 2020.